Zeyneb N. Kaya

 TreeHacks Scrapybara Prize – 1st Place/$16K-valued Winner, 2025

-North American Computational Linguistics Olympiad (NACLO) – Finalist / Invitational Round Qualifier, 2023
+North American Computational Linguistics Olympiad (NACLO) – Finalist, 2023

 International Olympiad in Artificial Intelligence (IOAI) – Team USA invited representative (did not attend due to conflicts)